 How does the programme work?

-Each year, the programme runs over two seasons of 3 months each.
-Thanks to the expertise of Plug and Play, over 200 international start-ups have already been sourced since we started.
+Since 2017, the programme runs over two seasons of 3 months each.
+Due to the current situation, the batch 2020 spreads over more flexible period from 3 to 6 months.
+Thanks to the expertise of Plug and Play, over 400 international start-ups have already been sourced since we started.
 Each of them potentially meets a business need that is in line with our transformation goals.
 At the start of a new season, about 20 start-ups pitch their ideas on stage with representatives of the Group’s business lines and corporate functions.
 These then have a month in which to choose a project and get involved in the programme with the chosen start-up.
 For 3 months, the start-up is accelerated to develop a POC (Proof of Concept) with the aim to enter the industrialisation or contracting phase and deploy the solution in the Group.
 This is for instance the case today with the French start-up Dreamquark, and the Israeli Scanovate, which are working with BNP Paribas Wealth Management and BNP Paribas Personal Finance respectively.

 Plug and Play, the innovation platform

 Plug and Play was founded in 2006 in Silicon Valley, and has become a global key player in the development of start-ups.
 Its strengths?
 An open-innovation platform that combines: